Title

 Republic Act No. 1080 declares bar and board examinations as civil service exams, granting eligibility for appointment to positions in the classified service based on years of study and professional practice, with exemptions for highly specialized positions.

-• The Clerk of the Supreme Court and the Secretary of the respective Board of Examiners must provide the Civil Service Commissioner a list of successful candidates and their general averages.
+• Section 2 requires that the Commissioner of Civil Service be furnished by the Clerk of the Supreme Court and the Secretary of the Board of Examiners with a list of the successful candidates in the respective bar or board examinations.

 Effectivity